kawai924/CECS543LMD/README.md

 # Project Demo

-- Live version: Follow the guide below.
+- Live version:
+  - Follow GUIDE.
 - Manual by terminal:
   - Follow step 1 and 2 of guide
   - Use: